akagomez/can-binarytree/README.md

 - RBTree - A self-balancing binary tree that serves as a key-value store
 - BinTree - A binary tree that is not balanced

+Note: Currently, the only data structure in the package that is observable is the `can.RBTreeList`.

 ## API

 ### can.RBTreeList

+A red-black tree that uses a numeric "index" as the "key" in the same way a `can.List` or native Javascript array might, yet still performs insert and remove operations in `O(log n)` time.

 #### .attr()